semaphoreci/semaphore/docs/docs/getting-started/migration/overview.md

 9. Decomission old CI

     Once you are satisfied with the migration and are satisfied with the new workflows on Semaphore, you can deactivate the old CI.
-Remember to deactivate or delete the old secrets connected to the decomissioned systems.
+Remember to deactivate or delete the old secrets connected to the decommissioned systems.

 </Steps>